-Japanese plastic injection moulding machines manufacturer Nissei Plastic Industrial launched a new subsidiary named Nissei Plastic Machinery America in December 2016, as part of its growth strategy to boost its global production and distribution network.
+Japanese plastic injection moulding machine manufacturer Nissei Plastic Industrial launched a new subsidiary named Nissei Plastic Machinery America in December 2016 as part of its growth strategy, which aims to boost the company’s global production and distribution network.

-The 100%-owned US-based subsidiary will construct a new injection moulding machines manufacturing plant in south San Antonio, Texas, US.
+The company’s wholly owned US-based subsidiary constructed a new injection moulding machine manufacturing plant in south San Antonio, Texas, US.

-The $20m facility will be Nissei Plastic’s third manufacturing facility outside Japan, with two other plants in Taicang, China, and Rayong, Thailand, launched in 2009 and 2012 respectively.
+The $20m facility is Nissei Plastic’s third manufacturing facility outside Japan, following two other plants in Taicang, China, and Rayong, Thailand, which were launched in 2009 and 2012 respectively.

-Construction of the new manufacturing facility was initiated in December 2016, with the completion and operations scheduled for February 2018.
+Construction of the new manufacturing facility started in December 2016 and was completed in February 2018.
+The plant commenced operations in March 2018.

-The plant will manufacture and sell plastic injection moulding machines and equipment to the US market, which is the company’s second-biggest export market after China.
+The facility manufactures and sells plastic injection moulding machines and related equipment to the US market, which is the company’s second-biggest export market after China.

 Details about Nissei’s US plant in Brooks City Base

-The air base has been considered as an ideal location for the plant for three main reasons, including San Antonio’s geographical location, which is in the middle of the North and South America, making it easy to supply the expanding demand in both countries.
+The air base was considered an ideal location for the plant for three main reasons, including San Antonio’s geographical location in the middle of North and South America, which will allow the company to address increasing demand in both regions.

-The city has also attracted a number of auto makers, and is in close proximity to Midwest US and Mexico, where automotive manufacturing clusters are located.
+San Antonio has also attracted a number of automobile manufacturing companies and is in close proximity to both the Midwestern US and Mexico, where automotive manufacturing clusters are located.